 After plans are complete, and local zoning requirements are met, it’s time to begin your solar panel permitting!
 Unfortunately, solar panel permitting is not standardized, and permitting requirements can change by state and city.
 Some permitting requirements can take a lot of time and money.
 Solar panel permitting usually requires customers to file for an electrical permit, a structural or building permit, and/or a dedicated solar PV permit.
 Obtaining these permits generally requires rooftop inspections to make sure the desired PV system has enough structural support to operate.
 After permits are received, the installation process can begin.

 8MSolar can help you meet all of the solar energy infrastructure requirements to install commercial solar panels.
 Feeling overwhelmed by the steps you might have to take?
 Start with a free virtual consultation, and our solar panel experts will help take care of the rest.
-Contact us to get started today.
+Contact us today to get started with solar panels for your commercial buildings.